What Is A Temporary Order?

 However, in rural areas, court commissioners are generally not available.
 At a temporary orders hearing, the attorney will often refer to the motions and affidavits that have been filed.
 If they are called to testify, the witnesses who are called to testify would say what is in their affidavits.
 The other side will raise any objections they have, and will present their counter motion, and make a proffer for any evidence contained in their affidavits.
 Then you would be allowed to reply.
 The court will then usually issue a ruling orally right there in court.

 For more information on Temporary Orders In Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.